materialsproject/mp-react-components/README.md

 The components in this library are intended to be used with the Bulma CSS Framework.
 For that reason, many bulma classes and component patterns are utilized within the components.

-### Test ID's
+### Test IDs

-Also by convention, almost all components are given a "test id" via the attribute `data-testid`.
-In some cases, a component may have multiple elements with test id's.
-These id's make it easier to select the components and their testable parts within the unit tests.
+Also by convention, almost all components are given a test ID via the attribute `data-testid`.
+In some cases, a component may have multiple elements with test IDs.
+These IDs make it easier to select the components and their testable parts within the unit tests.

 ### Component Utils